-This module provides students with the opportunity to undertake a major, sustained, critical and evaluative piece of research, and to present the results in the form of either a written dissertation, or a project with written reflective and critical commentary.
+This module provides students with the opportunity to undertake a major, sustained, critical and evaluative piece of research, and to present the results in the form of a written dissertation.
 Students will explore and respond to the theoretical and practical understanding they have acquired, applying it to a particular research question.

 A relevant degree with honours or an equivalent professional qualification.
 Other qualifications accompanied by substantial experience in an appropriate field may also be considered.
 Non-standard applications will be considered on a case by case basis.

 Please view the country specific pages for further information regarding the equivalency of your degree.
 International applicants will be required to provide evidence of their English language ability, for example by achieving an IELTS score of 6.5 overall (with a minimum of 5.5 in each element) or equivalent, see our English language requirements.
 Pre-sessional English language courses are available if you do not meet these requirements.

 We welcome applicants with international qualifications.
 To view other accepted qualifications please refer to our tariff glossary.

 Scholarships are available for postgraduate taught programmes.
 Tell me more about scholarships and bursaries.

 For further information and to apply for this course, please contact the college's admissions team directly using the contact details below.

 This course is run at one of our partner colleges.
 Open days are held at the college and more details of these can be found on the college website.
 You'll find contact details below, on this page.